History of Italian Renaissance domes: Structure and style

 The combination of dome, drum, pendentives, and barrel vaults developed as the characteristic structural forms of large Renaissance churches following a period of innovation in the later fifteenth century.
+Renaissance domes were a development of Romanesque domes and inspired by ancient Roman models, with the domes of medieval Islam also a potential influence.
 Florence was the first Italian city to develop the new style, followed by Rome, then Venice.
 From the late 15th century, semicircular arches became preferred in Milan, but round domes were less successful due to structural difficulties compared to those with pointed profiles.

 Florence

 The examples from Florence are mostly from the early Renaissance, in the fifteenth century.
 Cities within Florence's zone of influence, such as Genoa, Milan, and Turin, mainly produced examples later, from the sixteenth century on.
 Brunelleschi's domes at San Lorenzo and the Pazzi Chapel established them as a key element of Renaissance architecture.
 His plan for the dome of the Pazzi Chapel in Florence's Basilica of Santa Croce (1430–52) illustrates the Renaissance enthusiasm for geometry and for the circle as geometry's supreme form.
 Twelve ribs between twelve circular windows converge on a small oculus.
 The circular dome rests on pendentives decorated with circular medallions of Florentine ceramic.
 This emphasis on geometric essentials would be very influential.
 The dome of the Certosa di Pavia (1396–1473) has a ribbed or spoked wheel design.
 The dome of San Sisto in Piacenza (1499–1514) is circular and also includes pendentives with circular medallions.
 Another early example is Giuliano da Sangallo's 1485 design of a dome on the church of Santa Maria delle Carceri in Prato.
 Like that of the Pazzi Chapel, the dome is ribbed.
 Another Renaissance dome with a ribbed or spoked wheel design is that of the Madonna di Campagna in Piacenza (1522–1528).